 Investigation findings and city response

-According to Canada's National Observer, the alleged contamination is believed to have been caused as a result of untreated pipe corrosion occurring over time due to aging lines combined with acidic water while the city has been in the gradual process of replacing lead piping over recent years.
+According to Canada’s National Observer, the alleged contamination is believed to have been caused as a result of untreated pipe corrosion occurring over time due to aging lines combined with acidic water while the city has been in the gradual process of replacing lead piping over recent years.
+Acidic water can be worrying to people as they are not sure about it and the effects it can have on the body, they can research ‘is acidic water bad for you?’
+From this they can get the full facts and be better informed.

 While Mayor Valerie Plante of Montreal has responded that the city’s drinking water is safe and that management has been “proactive,” she did admit that water that flowed through lead service lines tested at high levels.
 Since the investigation’s findings were sent to Plante, the mayor has called for the expedited replacement of lead-lined piping and the testing of roughly 100,000 homes for the heavy metal.